Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 [csolution](build-tools.md#csolution-invocation)| Project Manager: create build information for embedded applications that consist of one or more related projects.

-The tools process *csolution project files* (in YAML format) and *software packs* (in Open-CMSIS-Pack format) to generate independent projects which may be a part of a more complex application.
+The tools process *csolution project files* (in YAML format) and *software packs* (in [Open-CMSIS-Pack](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/index.html) format) to generate independent projects which may be a part of a more complex application.

 > **Notes:**
 >
 > - This documentation uses the filename extension `*.yml`, but the extension `*.yaml` is also supported.
 > - The term *CMSIS solution* refers to an application project that is specified with *csolution project files*.
-> - *Software packs* describe software components in Open-CMSIS-Pack format that contain middleware, drivers, board support, or device support. *Software packs* also provide documentation, examples, and reusable software layers.
+> - *Software packs* describe software components in Open-CMSIS-Pack format that can contain middleware, drivers, board support, or device support. *Software packs* also provide documentation, examples, and reusable software layers.

 The overall features are: